 New York City is home to the largest population of residents in the United States with more than 8.5 million people.
 In order to maintain a sanitary environment with so many residents in such a densely populated area, the New York City Department of Sanitation plays a huge role ensuring the collection of waste is properly removed in a timely manner.

 The New York City sanitation department’s primary role is to facilitate and remove rubbish from all five boroughs comprising Brooklyn, Manhattan, Bronx, Queens, and Staten Island.
-Pick-up is generally in the morning due to the
+Pick-up is generally in the morning when less cars and pedestrians are out.

-Sanitation Collection Schedule for New York City Residents
+Sanitation Collection Setout & Schedule for New York City Residents

 Set out your garbage, recycling, and organics curbside after 4 pm the evening before your scheduled day of collection pick up.